mio7690/waifu_tags/README.md

 # waifu_tags

-waifu_diffusion tags (original from [danbooru](https://danbooru.donmai.us/)) and it's translation. welcome to correct the wrong translation.
+*waifu_diffusion* tags (original from [danbooru](https://danbooru.donmai.us/)) and it's translation for chinese using Goolge Translation.

+Welcome to correct the wrong translation.